 Easy Creamed Corn Casserole (without Jiffy Mix)

 Cheesy creamed corn casserole is sweet, savory, and delicious.
-This easy recipe is made without Jiffy mix so it has a custard-like consistency.
-It’s got 2 styles of corn, 2 kinds of cheese, eggs, and cream, and combines in 1 bowl.
-It’s the ideal southern comfort side dish for holiday meals, ladies luncheons, or dinner party entertaining.
+This easy recipe is made without Jiffy mix so it has a custard-like consistency with corn, cheese, eggs, and cream combined in one bowl.
+It’s the ideal southern comfort side dish for holiday meals and dinner parties.

 This dish sort of reminds me of cornbread pudding but without the cornbread.
 It’s creamy and holds up well on the plate.

-Eggs.
-Use large eggs and lightly beat them so they integrate easily into the mix.
+- Eggs.
+Use large eggs and lightly beat them before adding so they integrate easily into the mix.

 - Combine all the ingredients in a large bowl, and pour into the baking dish.

-- Bake at 350 degrees for about 50 minutes or until set and lightly browned on top.
+- Bake for about 50 minutes or until set and lightly browned on top.

-- Once removed from oven, let rest for 5-10 minutes so it can continue to set.
+- Once removed from oven, let it rest for 5-10 minutes so it can continue to set.

 TIP: If the top is browning too quickly, cover with aluminum foil and continue to bake.